m4ttsch/omscs-notes-notes/information-security/mandatory-access-control.md

 ## Security Evaluations: Common Criteria
 After time, multiple countries began to recognize the importance of security evaluation, and TCSEC was replaced by an international standard which combined US, Canadian and European efforts: the [Common Criteria](https://en.wikipedia.org/wiki/Common_Criteria).

 The idea is that as a consumer of a system, users specify what security they want to see in their software.
-Vendors implement  these requirements and make claims about their solution meeting users’ needs.
+Vendors implement  these requirements and make claims about their solution meeting users' needs.
 The evaluator determines if the claims that are made match the specifications.

 The **evaluation assurance level** (EAL) rates the trustworthiness of the system.
 EAL1 is the most basic rating and EAL7 is the most rigorous.